Volunteers Initiative Nepal: History

 Bhuprendra Ghimire, its president, founded VIN in 2005 to give back to the community he belongs to.
 He holds a master's degree in education and was an educator in Nepal for over 10 years before establishing VIN.

 VIN initiated on-site community development in 2007 in Jitpur Phedi village, a rural community less than 20 miles from Kathmandu.
 Since 2007 VIN has built strong foundations of education, health & environment, basic economy, and basic public infrastructure for the communities including schools, community centers, early childhood education centers, WASH.
-VIN has been implementing its holistic projects in the outskirts of Kathmandu, Tarkeshor Municipality, Okhaldhunga district of Everest region and Nuwakot of Bagmati Region.
+VIN has been implementing its holistic projects in the outskirts of Kathmandu, Tarkeshor Municipality, and Okhaldhunga district of Everest region.
 VIN is currently in the setup stages to expand volunteer placement and community development to Dhading, Rashuwa & Sindhupalchok too, rural communities from 50 to 250 miles from Kathmandu.

 Programs

 VIN has four pillars of its development initiatives – education, health and environment, economy, and basic infrastructure development.
 To achieve their mission they implement six different programs: Women's Empowerment, Children's Development, Youth Empowerment, Public Health & Medical Care, Environment Conservation, and Disaster Response & Relief.

 VIN offers international, local volunteer and internship placements in various projects.
 Current programs include women and youth empowerment, children's development, teaching, teacher development, environment and conservation, public health, management and administration, and journalism and public interest.

 Their program runs year-round by their local staff, volunteers and interns.
 The projects are developed based on the local need by conducting a baseline survey and principles of Sustainable Development Goals (SDGs).
 Their projects are monitored and evaluated using external bodies so as to ensure the impact and quality of the services delivered to the community.